MicrosoftDocs/powerapps-docs/powerapps-docs/maker/monitor-modelapps.md

 Monitor can help you debug and diagnose problems and help you build faster, more reliable apps.
 Monitor provides a deep view into how an app runs by providing a log of all key activities in your app as the app runs.
 You can also collaboratively debug a published model-driven app with a support engineer or debug issues of another user's session.
 For more information on how to collaboratively debug a published model-driven app, see [Collaborative troubleshooting using Monitor](monitor-collaborative-debugging.md).

 > [!IMPORTANT]
-> Monitor for model-driven app requires the Unified Client version of your app to be 1.4.5973-2307.2 or later.
+> Monitor for model-driven app requires the client version of your model-driven app to be 1.4.5973-2307.2 or later.

 For more information about when you should monitor an app, see [Monitor overview](monitor-overview.md).
 To run Monitor with a canvas app, see [Debugging canvas apps with Monitor](monitor-canvasapps.md).